NadiDami/CrowdHailer.github.io/_posts/2015-07-14-domain-driven-design-introduction.md

 It is widely accepted that modularity in code is beneficial.
 It allows developers to understand a large complex program one manageable piece at a time.
 MVC helps with modularity by providing a way to break a program into 3 basic layers.
 However, if a program is very large when separated into three, each piece is still large.

 The principles of DDD help add more lines of division to a program.
 This more sophisticated way to add separation can be used to create an arbitrary number of components until they are again understandable.
+I will begin with some of the patterns promoted in Domain Driven design, such as the Repository and Value objects.

 This blog series will introduce the following domain objects from DDD.